Mark-MDO47/RubberBandGun/README.md

 ![alt text](https://github.com/Mark-MDO47/RubberBandGun/blob/master/3D_model/RubberBandGun_small.png "Crude model of Science Fiction Rubber Band Gun")

-Keith and Jim and I are working on a Science-Fiction Rubber Band Gun!
+Jim and I are working on a Science-Fiction Rubber Band Gun!

 It will have four rings of WS2812b 5050 RGB LED Ring proceeding up the barrel, each one larger than the previous in a "blunderbuss" shape.
 Note: this shape when applied to a handgun was known as a dragon, from which the term dragoon; see https://en.m.wikipedia.org/wiki/Blunderbuss